 Despite the challenges posed by spalling, there are several strategies that can be used to help prevent it from occurring or to mitigate its effects.
 One of the most important steps that can be taken is to properly store and display Native American pottery in environments that are stable and free from extreme temperature or humidity fluctuations.
 This can help to prevent stress on the surface of the pottery and reduce the risk of spalling.

 Another important strategy for preventing spalling is to use proper cleaning techniques when handling Native American pottery.
 Harsh cleaning chemicals or abrasive materials can scratch or weaken the surface of the pottery, making it more prone to spalling over time.
-Instead, it is recommended to use a soft brush or cloth and a mild detergent solution to gently clean the surface of the pottery as needed.

 In conclusion, spalling is a common issue that can affect Native American pottery, particularly pieces that were created using traditional firing techniques.
 Understanding the causes and mechanisms of spalling is essential for preserving and maintaining these cultural artifacts for future generations.
 By taking steps to prevent spalling from occurring and using appropriate repair techniques when necessary, we can help to ensure that these important pieces of history continue to be appreciated and admired for years to come.